Cubic polynomials on Lie groups: reduction of the Hamiltonian system: Introduction

 The main goal of this work is to reduce the degrees of freedom of the left trivialized Hamiltonian system.
 We first apply the symplectic point reduction theorem (\cite{MarWei:1974,2004OrtegaRatiu}) and then explore the reduced dynamics using a suitable symplectomorphism.
 The reduced Hamiltonian vector field lives in the manifold given by the cartesian product of a coadjoint orbit, the Lie algebra and its dual, $\mathcal{O}_{\eta}\times\mathfrak{g}\times\mathfrak{g}^*$.
 Furthermore, some invariants along the extremal trajectories are characterized as a crucial point to develop, in a future work, a study of the integrability of the Hamiltonian system.
 In fact, using the Lie-Cartan theorem (\cite{1988ArnKozNein}), we obtain an interesting result on the number of independent integrals of motion in involution.

 \nosections

 The plan of the paper is as follows.
-Section 2 is a support of the other sections and it reports some notes on compact Lie groups and fixes the notation.
+Section 2 recalls some notes on compact Lie groups and fixes the notation used in the rest of the paper.
 Section 3 begins with the introduction of the optimal control problem of cubic polynomials and presents the corresponding presymplectic approach.
 After that, we provide the left trivialized description equivalent to the variational one (\cite{CrSLei:1995}) in a similar way to what happens in \cite{CamCrSLei:2000}.
 However, it is important to remark that our Hamiltonian system and the one in \cite{CamCrSLei:2000} are different.
 The last section contains the reduction of the Hamiltonian problem by means of the Marsden-Weinstein technique.
 As we have mentioned above, the system will be reduced to a system on the cartesian product of a coadjoint orbit, the algebra of the Lie group and the dual of this algebra.
 In this context, besides the geometric deduction of the two known invariants, we find some more invariants along the Riemannian cubics and find a relevant result on its independence and involution.